DBSE-teaching/isee2019-TeamMachine/docs/_posts/2019-07-02-Reflections.md

 * Blog writing : A step by step explanation of everything was put in our blog, including the details regarding the App, user stories, about our team and so on.

-## About the course
+## Did the course meet our needs?

+The answer is a simple Yeah.
 We can whole heartedly say that the course met our needs and expectations as everything was well structured and odered.
 It helped us in

 * Attaining programming skills.